A First Guide to the Dragonflies of Jalisco, Mexico

 Mexican distribution map

-photos: male & females {both male-like & spotted form females shown) RARE in Jalisco - please report any sightings
+photos: male and females (both male-like & spotted form females shown) – RARE IN JALISCO – please report any sightings to iNaturalist

 size: small, length 31-35 mm, wingspan 44 -56 mm